 Our talented alumni have historically matched into competitive fellowships or gained placement in their areas of preference.
 Our recent class matched into Critical Care and Pediatric Oncology & Vascular Anomalies, and we currently have a 100% first-time pass rate for the ABS Board Qualifying Exam.

-Besides rotations in general surgery at our three sites, our training includes rotations in trauma and critical care, as well as subspecialty surgical experiences in breast, minimally invasive, pediatric, vascular, and plastic surgery.
+Besides rotations in General Surgery at our sites, our training includes rotations in trauma and critical care, as well as subspecialty surgical experiences in breast, minimally invasive, pediatric, vascular, and plastic surgery.
 We also partner with the University of Kentucky for a month-long rotation in transplant surgery.
-Additional training opportunities including ultrasound and robotic surgery are offered with certifications available, and our PGY4’s and PGY5’s trainees are provided additional resources to help them prepare for their Board exams.
-Clinical Research is also an encouraged and supported endeavor for faculty and trainees.
+Additional training and certifications comprising ultrasound and robotic surgery are offered onsite as well as offsite options for Advanced Surgical Skills for Exposure in Trauma (ASSET) and Advanced Trauma Operative Management (ATOM).
+In addition to Our PGY4 and PGY5 trainees are provided additional resources to help prepare them for their Board exam.
+Clinical Research is a supported endeavor for faculty and trainees.

 We look forward to receiving your application via ERAS in the upcoming season!